 Emily: Great choices!
 What’s next for Adelante — any exciting initiatives or growth that you’re looking forward to?

-Peter: We’re really excited to develop additional partnerships like this one with wearwell, and just continue to grow our brand and the impact we’re making in our craftspeople’s lives!
+Peter: We’re really excited to develop additional partnerships like this one with wearwell, and just continue to grow our brand and the impact we’re making in our artisan’s lives!